Jude-Everitt/multinational-retail-data-centralisation377/README.md

 Each method within the DataCleaning class is created to clean its corresponding data extracted froma  specific pipeline called within the "main.py" file.
 Each method is specific to clean the provided dataframe.
 - "clean_orders_table" removes specific columns from the orders table and returns the cleaned table.
 - "clean_user_data" cleans and processes user data by removing duplicates, formatting phone numbers, replacing country codes, filtering by country codes, filtering by user UUID length, and dropping null values.
-- "clean_card_data" cleans and transforms the data in the `cards_table` by removing duplicates, null values, and non-numeric card numbers, and converting date columns to the correct datetime format.
+- "clean_card_data" cleans and transforms the data in the "cards_table" by removing duplicates, null values, and non-numeric card numbers, and converting date columns to the correct datetime format.
 - "clean_store_data" cleans the store dataframe by removing unnecessary columns, setting a new index, dropping duplicates, filtering by specific country codes, removing newline characters in the address column, removing letters from the staff_numbers column, converting datetime values, correcting misspelled continents, and setting column value sets.
 - "convert_product_weights" cleans and converts the weights of products in a table.
 - "clean_datetime_table" cleans a datetime table by removing rows where the 'month' column is not a digit, dropping any rows with missing values, and removing duplicate rows.